Sjj1024/PakePlus/README.md

 -   🧑‍🤝‍🧑 Supports internationalization, user-friendly for a global audience, and it follows your system language automatically.
 -   💡 Supports custom js injection. you can write your own js code to inject into the page.
 -   🎨 ui is more beautiful, more comfortable to use.
+-   📡 It can be directly used on the web side, but the client-side has more powerful functions.

 ## Popular Packages